 Putting the customer at the centre of everything we do is a priority for HSBC.
-But we recognise we have further to go, and it is a key focus for improvement in 2019.
+But we recognise we have further to go.

 We maintain trust by striving to protect customers’ data and information, and delivering fair outcomes for them.
 If things go wrong, we know we must address complaints in a timely manner.
 Operating with high standards of conduct is central to our long-term success and underpins our ability to serve our customers.

-- Become one of the first banks to roll out Face ID login around the world for global and institutional customers
+- As part of our commitment to making banking faster, simpler and more secure, we were one of the first banks to roll out Face ID login around the world for global and institutional customers

 How technology is transforming corporate banking